kztera/git-github-study/README.md

 ### I.3.15.
 Origin

-In Git, the origin is the remote [repository](#i31-repository) that you cloned from.
-It's the repository that you use to push and pull changes to and from.
-When you clone a repository, Git automatically creates a remote connection to the original repository.
-This is called the "origin" remote.
-You can use the `git remote` command to view the remote connections in your repository.
+Origin is a conventional Git remote name, but it is not at all special.
+It's just a name for a URL.

+When you clone a repository, the default remote name setup for us is called `origin`.
+You can change it.
+Most people leave it.

 ### I.3.16.
 HEAD